Saranya122000/Food_Waste_Management_System/README.md

 **homepage.ejs:** Homepage of the website displaying a brief introduction about the website.Also shows the "Achiever of the day" and has options to login and register.

+**viewVerReqD.ejs:** Shows all the verification requests sent by donor to admin.

+**viewVerReqR.ejs:** Shows all the verification requests sent by receiver to admin.

+**incorrectpwd.ejs**: Prompts the user that password is incorrect during the log in.

+**exists.ejs:** Prompts the user that the user name or email id given already exists during the registeration

+**receiververification.ejs:** receiver can send a request to get a verified profile. receiver should also enter required details and upload 2 documents such as aadhar, supporting document.
+And the files should be of pdf format only.
+Then the file will be changed to a specific format, username followed by document name.

+**donorverification.ejs:** donor can send a request to get a verified profile. donor should also enter required details and upload 2 documents such as aadhar, supporting document.
+And the files should be of pdf format only.
+Then the file will be changed to a specific format, username followed by document name.

 **Demo_video** uploaded contains the demo of the project